web-infra-dev/midscene/apps/site/docs/en/docs/usage/cache.md

 # Cache

-Midscene.js provides AI caching capabilities to improve the stability and speed of the entire AI execution process.
-The cache here mainly refers to caching AI's recognition of page elements.
-When the page elements have not changed, the AI query results will be cached.
+Midscene.js provides AI caching features to improve the stability and speed of the entire AI execution process.
+The cache mainly refers to caching how AI recognizes page elements.
+Cached AI query results are used if page elements haven't changed.

 ## Instructions